-Now, let’s get to the most important question… How do I play piano?
+Now, let’s get to the most important question… How is it that I can play piano?

 Lesson 1: Beginning to Learn the Instrument